ArkeoGIS : Sharing & QUERING OF SPATIALIZED DATA ABOUT THE PAST

+ArkeoGIS is a multidisciplinary application.
 The databases come from different sources: institutional researchers’ work (either personal or contractual researches), graduate students’ researches, private companies and archaeological heritage management services.
 They also come from palaeoenvironementalists’, geographers’ and historians’ work.
-All these databases are available and can be queried online.
+Multidisciplinarity is spurred and promoted All these shared (import protocol) databases are available and can be queried online (webGIS) by ArkeoGIS' users.

-Every user can query online all or only a part of these databases, display the results on multiple backgrounds maps and export them towards other tools he might use.
+Each user have its own personal and customizable project interface.
+One can query online all or only a part of these databases, display the results on multiple backgrounds maps, save and export them towards other tools one might use (CSV export).

 ArkeoGIS can be used for many different forms of research, individual or collective.
 It allows, among other things, to handle the data management plan (DMP) for contractual researches.
 ArkeoGIS is a powerful tool to use during different kind of studies (excavations, synthesis or PhD thesis, etc.).